davidhu2000/typescript_crash_course/inheritance.md

 ## Abstract Class

 An abstract class is a definition of call that cannot be instantiated.
 It is a class that is designed to be inherited from.
-Abstract classes are used to allow for code resuse among a group of similar objects.
+Abstract classes are used to allow for code reuse among a group of similar objects.

 For example,